The New Children’s Museum San Diego

 Car-a-0ake

 The Car-a-oake sculpture – a replica of the artist’s 1984 Mercedes Benz he bought when he moved to California – has a radio and microphone inside to bring out your inner dashboard superstar, belting out tunes like no one is watching.
-This installation questioned the effect that the car has on Californians, who each spend an average of 90 hours a year in traffic.

 The New Children's Museum, San Diego, CA